longyi1207/NanoTwitter/README.md

 By: Long Yi, Zhendan Xu, Lisandro Mayancela

 ## Intro:
 For our group project, we were asked to demonstrate our understanding of scalability (specifically scaling out) by first implementing a basic version of Twitter (NanoTwitter/NT), using Sinatra and Postgresql, which contains some of the main features of Twitter proper (Tweets, Replies, Hashtags, Searching, etc.).
 Once completed, we deployed our NT to Heroku and began testing the performance of the app using Loader.io and test routes in order to identify which areas of our Twitter failed under increased load so that we could begin to implement various scaling practices discussed in class.
 This report will briefly outline our implementation of NanoTwitter before going in depth into defining the scalability techniques utilized, how they were implemented in our project, and what impact they had on our project’s performance.
-Finally, our group will reflect upon our project and offer key takeaways as well as a discussion of what we could’ve achieved given more time.
+Finally, our group will reflect upon our project and offer key takeaways.

 ## NanoTwitter Implementation & Architecture:
 When designing the initial schema for our NanoTwitter we wanted to support the following basic functionality and queries (This isn’t a comprehensive list but it contains the essential functionality):